West Virginia School Choice Roadmap

 “What are my school choices in West Virginia?”
 It’s a great question.
 There are a variety of options available for West Virginia families.
 Knowing these options can help you find a learning environment where your child is actively learning and growing.

-In West Virginia, families can choose from traditional public schools, public magnet schools, private schools, online academies, homeschooling, and learning pods.
+In West Virginia, families can choose from traditional public schools, public charter schools, public magnet schools, private schools, online learning, homeschooling, and microschooling and mix-and-match learning.

 Looking for special education options?
 You can learn what special education services are available in West Virginia at the Ultimate Guide to Special Education.